Trending Tech Topics: What's In, and What's Out

 The IT ecosystem is constantly changing.
 Every quarter, new topics skyrocket into popularity, but they all eventually come back down or level out in some way.
 By analyzing what people are reading on DZone, we think we can help you keep a pulse on what developers are most interested in and what they are not.

-Published at DZone with permission of Lindsay Smith, DZone MVB.
+Published at DZone with permission of Lindsay Burk, DZone MVB.
 See the original article here.

 Opinions expressed by DZone contributors are their own.